-Dr. Asha Achuthan joined the debate on democratization of health care through a new approach.
-By narrating many case studies, she emphasized the urgency to use critical feminists’ advocacy for having clinical dialogue between doctor and patient rather than technological dialogue (through X-rays, pathology reports, etc. through which doctors in medical set-up make sense of disease and body) and methodological attentiveness in multisided and multilingual manner in order to bring equity in health care.
-Simultaneously, she highlighted how in clinical setting too become a site, where normative structure on gender and sexuality are enacted and pathologisation of gender identity are enforced.
-Secondly, she tried to explain the changing meanings of health, disease, body and gender under the changing relation between clinic and “laboratory” in diagnostic settings from 19th Century under hospital medicine to 21st century under laboratory medicine.
-Precisely, she discussed about how the authority of the clinic has been undermined under the component of molecularisation.
-She asserted that the language of life sciences has shifted to metaphors, when humans begin to relate themselves through the modicum of body, understood through its genes, not completely reduced to it.
-What we get is a wide variety of somatic experts – genetic counsellors, insurance agents, patient forms, gym instructors – who are talking about ways of managing our healthy body in such a way that we do not fall into trouble.
+Asha Achuthan joined the debate on democratization of health care through a different approach.
+By narrating many case studies, she emphasized on the urgency to use critical feminists’ advocacy for having clinical dialogue between doctor and patient rather than technological dialogue (through X-rays, pathology reports, etc. through which doctors in medical set-up make sense of disease and body) and methodological attentiveness to multisided and multilingual aspect in order to bring equity in health care.
+Simultaneously, she highlighted how clinical setting becomes a site, where normative structure on gender and sexuality are enacted and pathologisation of gender identity are enforced.
+Further, she tried to explain the changing meanings of health, disease, body and gender under the shifting relation between clinic and “laboratory” in diagnostic settings from 19th Century under hospital medicine to 21st century under laboratory medicine.
+She discussed how authority of the clinic has been diversifiedunder the component of molecularisation.
+Language of life sciences has shifted to metaphors, when humans begin to relate themselves through the modicum of body, understood through its genes, not completely reduced to it.
+What we get is a wide variety of somatic experts – genetic counsellors, insurance agents, patient forms, gym instructors – who advice ways of managing our healthy body in such a way that we do not fall into trouble.

-Rajini Palriwala and Deepa Venkethchalm’s papers also echoed the plight of women from disadvantaged section in the health sector.
-Palriwala discussed how care related work is metamorphosed into the notion of seva, which allows a room for curtailing the rights of ASHA workers.
-Venkethchalm raised the ordeals of surrogate mothers and how through the systems of surveillance, surrogate mothers are forced to comply with the values of medical establishment and commissioning parents.
-She too extended the notion of “seva” through the notion of “altruism” and “sacrifice” by focusing on the new surrogacy Bill.
+Rajini Palriwala and Deepa Venkethchalm’s papers focused on the plight of women from disadvantaged sections in the health sector.

-Palriwala in her paper “The labour and morality of care: policy contestations and practices” emphasized on the labour exploitation of the ASHA workers within the health sector and their resistance to such exploitation.
-Building upon Joan’s Tronto’s theorization on ‘care ethics’, Palriwala argued that very often care work has been normativized and given a moral tone, which creates the perception that care work is voluntary and unskilled.
+Palriwala discussed how care related work is metamorphosed into the notion of seva, which allows a room for curtailing the rights of ASHA workers and their resistance.
+Building upon Joan Tronto’s theorization on ‘care ethics’, Palriwala argued that very often care work has been normativized and given a moral tone, creating the notion that care work is voluntary and unskilled.
 However, she argued that the notion of care is not neutral rather it involves power relations.
-The devaluation of care labour also makes it gendered.
-In Indian context she argued that paid care work is set to be corrupt since care work with moral tone limits payment by defying it as work.
-Predominantly it is the women from the weaker sections who constitute the major workforce of care economy.
-According to her, alluding the notion of care, the ASHA workers are termed as health workers in rhetoric without any substantial training on medical care.
+Devaluation of care labour also makes it gendered.
+In Indian context, paid care work is set to be corrupt since care work with moral tone limits payment by defying it as work.
+Predominantly it is women from the weaker sections who constitute the major workforce of care economy.
+Extending the same logic, ASHA workers are termed as health workers in rhetoric without any substantial training on medical care.
 Contrarily, with minimal work compensation, they are entrusted with greater responsibilities in delivering health care at the village level.
-At the same time they are expected to be dissociated from their familial role or free from motherhood responsibility.
 Framing such care work through the notion of seva enables the state to exploit the labour of ASHAs.
-When ASHA workers contest these notions and assert their right to work entitlements, most prominently their right to health, their protest is termed as immoral by officials for expecting in return of seva.
+When ASHA workers contest these notions and assert their right to work entitlements, their protest is termed as immoral by officials for expecting in return of seva.